timschmidt/csgrs/readme.md

 - allocations should be kept to a minimum.
 Memory should be read-only if possible, clone if necessary, and offer the choice of transmut in place or create new copy via appropriate functions
+- For performance-critical operations like BSP and SDF, we use a modular backend system with dependency inversion.
+This allows switching between serial and parallel implementations at compile time via the "parallel" feature flag, ensuring both flexibility and high performance.

 ## Todo
 - when triangulating, detect T junctions with other polygons with shared edges,